 - Via File Explorer

-- By Creating Desktop Shortcut
+- By Creating a Desktop Shortcut

 Step 2.
-In the Run box, type
+In the Run box, type regedit and click OK to launch the Registry Editor.

-How to Start Registry Editor using Command Prompt?
+How to Start Registry Editor Using Command Prompt?

 Step 1.
-Open the Command Prompt.
+Open Command Prompt as administrator.

 regedit

-How to Open Registry Editor through Taskbar Search?
+How to Open Registry Editor Through Taskbar Search?

 Step 1.
-On the Taskbar Search, type
+On the Taskbar Search, type regedit.

-How to Access Registry Editor using PowerShell?
+How to Access Registry Editor Using PowerShell?

 Step 1.
-Open PowerShell.
+Open PowerShell as administrator.

 regedit

-How to Open Registry Editor using File Explorer?
+How to Open Registry Editor Using File Explorer?

 Step 1.
-Access File Explorer.
+Open File Explorer.

 Step 2.
-Now, navigate to the following path:-
+Navigate to the following path:

 C:\Windows\System32

 Step 3.
-Double-click on the
+Double-click on regedt32 to open the Registry Editor.

 How to Open Registry Editor from the Desktop Shortcut?

 Step 3.
-Click the
+Click Next.

 Step 5.
-Click the
+Click Finish.